jackbearheart/email-addresses/README.md

 Note that addresses can contain a `group` address, which in contrast to the `address` objects will simply contain two properties: a `name` and `addresses` which is an array of the addresses in the group.
 You can identify groups because they will have a `type` of `group`.
+A group looks something like this: `Managing Partners:ben@example.com,carol@example.com;`

 `obj = addrs.parseOneAddress(opts)`
 ===================================